Sohrab-and-Hasnain/Assignment-1/README.md

 - [x] Reset force commit
 - [x] Stage development branch to production branch
 - [x] Write importance of README
-- [ ] Write importance of gitignore
+- [x] Write importance of gitignore

+By @sohrabahmed and @mohd-hasnain